Unresectable Stage III, Stage IV, and Recurrent Melanoma Treatment

 - A total of 1,022 patients were screened for BRAF mutations, resulting in 322 eligible patients (281 with BRAF V600E, 40 with BRAF V600K, and one with both mutations).
-One prior treatment (biologic or chemotherapy) was allowed; however, no prior treatment with a BRAF or MEK inhibitor was permitted.
+One previous treatment (biologic or chemotherapy) was allowed; however, no previous treatment with a BRAF or MEK inhibitor was permitted.
 Patients were randomly assigned in a 2:1 ratio to receive trametinib (2 mg once daily) or IV chemotherapy (either DTIC 1,000 mg/m2 every 3 weeks or paclitaxel 175 mg/m2 every 3 weeks).
 Crossover for patients randomly assigned to chemotherapy was allowed; therefore, the primary endpoint was PFS.

 - The investigator-assessed PFS was 4.8 months in patients receiving trametinib versus 1.5 months in the chemotherapy group (HR for PFS or death, 0.45; 95% CI, 0.33–0.63; P < .001).
-A radiology review blinded to treatment arm resulted in similar outcomes.
+A radiology review blinded-to-treatment arm resulted in similar outcomes.
 Median OS has not been reached.

 Resistance to BRAF inhibitors, in patients with BRAF V600 mutations, may be associated with reactivation of the MAPK pathway.
 Combinations of signal transduction inhibitors that block different sites in the same pathway or sites in multiple pathways are an active area of research.